adujardin/web-terminal/README.md

 On the client(s) open a browser to the machine IP or name like: `http://training-server-name:4563/`

 Enter the authentication if needed (the first time) and that's it!

+Since this is using tmux, all shortcuts are working, such as opening multiple panel like:

+- Ctrl + b + % to split the current pane vertically.
+- Ctrl + b + " to split the current pane horizontally.
+- Ctrl + b + x to close the current pane.
+- Ctrl + up arrow/down arrow to navigate between pane

+## Security caution

+This is meant for trusted networks, keep it mind that it basically expose a root terminal access to the server remotely